 One of the driving forces of the event was the partnership Aphelion had recently forged with MGEF.
 This organization’s goal is to improve the literacy, health, and economic well-being of Maasai women in Kenya.
 Their families are also benefitted by MGEF, as their daughters can provide for them once their education is complete.
 The union between Aphelion and MGEF has allowed four girls in the Maasai tribe to receive the funds necessary for a full year of education; Aphelion’s story continued to inspire countless others as well.

-Dr. Tracey Pyles, who frequently travels to Kenya to care for the women of the Maasai, made a special trip to Texas to be a part of this event and was moved to reflect on her experience… “The remarkable students of Carol Raymond embody an ideal we should all aspire to and strive to help them sustain.
+Dr. Tracey Pyles, who frequently travels to Kenya to care for the women of the Maasai, made a special trip to Texas to be a part of this event and was moved to reflect on her experience… “These remarkable students embody an ideal we should all aspire to and strive to help them sustain.
 For as the last line of the final performance of the night powerfully reminded us, they are the future.”

 - Quincy H., 2016-2017 Aphelion Parliamentarian